sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/Q_25_SingleGatesQuiz/Quiz01.md

 **Description**

-a) Here one input is 1 in binary (5V is 1 in binary) and another is 0 in binary.
-So the output of XOR gate is 1 in binary.
-When the input values are different, the output of XOR gate will be 1.

-b) Here one input is 1 in binary (5V is 1 in binary) and another is 0 in binary.
-So the output of XOR gate is 1 in binary.
-When the input values are different, the output of XOR gate will be 1.

-c) Here one input is 1 in binary (5V is 1 in binary) and another is 0 in binary.
-So the output of XOR gate is 1 in binary.
-When the input values are different, the output of XOR gate will be 1.

-d) Here one input is 1 in binary (5V is 1 in binary) and another is 0 in binary.
+Here one input is 1 in binary (5V is 1 in binary) and another is 0 in binary.
 So the output of XOR gate is 1 in binary.
 When the input values are different, the output of XOR gate will be 1.

 ---
 ---